 How to Enter

-The entry period for the 2023 contest is CLOSED.
-The deadline was June 1 (midnight, Central Daylight Time).
-This information is for reference only.
+The entry period for the 2024 contest is now OPEN.
+The deadline is June 1 (midnight, Central Daylight Time).

 Please review the Contest Rules and Sonnet Submission Instructions below then click on the link to the Entry Form.

 IMPORTANT: The entry process is a one-step system; your sonnet(s) must be uploaded within the entry form itself, not submitted separately.
 No changes to sonnets can be made after entries have been received.

 ✓ Carefully review the contest rules and sonnet submission instructions below.

 ✓ Format your sonnet(s) according to the instructions and save as one of the acceptable file formats listed.